EmeryCSI/CSI-244S24_GA2_Intro_To_Node/README.md

    - You should see a success message and a link to submit another response.
    - Check the `formSubmissions.txt` file in your project directory to verify that the submitted data was saved.

-Create a new commit with the message "Step 4 Part 2 Complete" and push the changes to GitHub.

-This approach simplifies the form handling process by:
-- Eliminating the need for a separate `parseBody` function.
-- Using the built-in `req.on('data')` and `req.on('end')` events to handle the incoming form data.
-- Directly parsing the form data using `URLSearchParams`, which is suitable for simple form submissions.

-The code now includes comments explaining each step of the process, making it easier for students to understand what's happening at each stage of form handling.

----
 Create a new commit with the message "Step 4 Complete" and push the changes to GitHub

 ### Step 5: Testing Your Server